dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Any violations of this standard cause a test failure unless the rule violated has been accepted in pageFactory.ts.

-## Visual Screenshot Snapshot Testing
+## Visual Screenshot Testing

 Only performed in the e2e tests and only when they run in CI/CD, therefore they are not performed when the e2e tests are run locally.
 This is following best practice as defined by the playwright docs - https://playwright.dev/docs/test-snapshots to avoid flake as the screenshots will be different for different platforms.

+All screenshots are stored in github cache.

 If you are in a new branch, there wont be any screenshots for that branch yet, so the cache dependencies job will check the main branch for base screenshots using the fallback restore-keys.

 An allowable tolerance of pixel difference is configured in the playwright config file, see maxDiffPixels.

-If you have made changes in your branch that have correctly resulted in the screenshots not matching the base screenshots, within the tolerance, then you need to update the base screenshots.
-There is a manual workflow job to do this and store them in the github cache.
-This job is named we shall seeee
+If you have made changes in your branch that have correctly resulted in the screenshots not matching, within tolerance, the base screenshots then you need to update the base screenshots.
+To do this execute a manual workflow from the

 ## Code structure